joyful-bits/js-promises/3_callbacks_error_handling.md

 }
 ```

-To actually simulate the errors, you are provided a `SETTINGS` object which you can edit:
+To actually simulate the errors, you are provided the `SETTINGS` object which you can edit:

 ```js
 {